Trump rolls out plan for path to citizenship for 1.8 million 'Dreamers'

 “I think the House will have an independent vehicle,” the second official said.
 “We’re not trying to force something on the House.”

+Congress would have to allocate additional money to border guards and immigration judges, a figure that Trump pegged at $5 billion on Wednesday, but which White House officials said was up for further discussion.

+The White House also wants Congress to change rules to allow for the rapid deportation of illegal immigrants from countries other than Mexico and Canada who arrive at the U.S. border, the officials said.

-Reporting by Roberta Rampton and Susan Cornwell; Additional reporting by Blake Brittain; Editing by Cynthia Osterman and Peter Cooney
+Reporting by Roberta Rampton and Susan Cornwell; Additional reporting by Yeganeh Torbati and Blake Brittain; Editing by Cynthia Osterman and Peter Cooney